 - Alfalfa—Orange Sulphur, clouded sulphur, Melissa blue

 - Grasses— Wood nymphs

 - Sap flows, rabbitbrush, thistle, milkweed, butterfly bush, alfalfa, mustards, lilac, clover, cosmos and many garden flowers

-Come visit our very own 2018 Butterfly Pavilion here at Gulley Greenhouse and Garden Center!
-From June 2nd to June 17th you can explore our free event and learn more about nature’s fluttering pollinators.
-We will have monarchs, eastern black swallowtails, and painted lady butterflies.
-Hatch-Your-Own butterfly kits will also be for sale.
+Come visit our very own 2019 Butterfly Pavilion here at Gulley Greenhouse and Garden Center!
+From June 1st to June 8th you can explore our free event and learn more about nature’s fluttering pollinators.
+We will have monarchs flying freely in our butterfly enclosure and Hatch-Your-Own butterfly kits will also be for sale.
 More information about this event can be found here.